 All arrivals in Germany over the age of 12 must present proof of vaccination, recovery or an approved negative COVID-19 test regardless of where they are coming from and by whatever means of transport, according to DW.
 This remains in force until 15 January.
 People from all EU countries as well as the Schengen-associated states of Iceland, Norway, Switzerland and Liechtenstein can enter.

 Even before Omicron was identified, some German states were closing Christmas markets as COVID infection rates and hospitalizations were increasing rapidly.
-Only about 70 percent of Germans are vaccinated, and there’s a large and militant anti-vaxxer minority.
+About 83 percent of Germans are vaccinated, but there’s a large and militant anti-vaxxer minority.

 Greece has joined Italy, Austria and France in taking a hard line on mandatory vaccines.
 Greece has already made vaccination mandatory for everyone 60 years old and older.
 Those who failed to book an appointment by 16 January are facing a 100 euro monthly fine.
 The government is considering expanding mandatory vaccination to people aged 50 and up, according to Politico.